visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 ~~~~~~~~~~~~~~~~~

 VisIt provides an **Expression Window**, shown in
-:numref:`Figure %s <expressionwindow>`, that allows you to create new
+:numref:`Figure %s <expressionwindow>`, that allows users to create new
 variables that can be used in visualizations.
 You can open the
 **Expression Window** by clicking on the **Expressions** option in the
 **Main Window's Controls** menu.
 The **Expression Window** is divided